 - 1-D unsteady flow: Riemann invariants, characteristics expansion waves, shock waves, Rayleigh line, shock adiabat or Hugoniot weak shock and strong shock limits, acoustics contact surfaces, shock tubes, detonation, flames

-- 2-D steady flow: Characteristics, Prandtl-Meyer expansion fan, flow around corners: interior and exterior, formation of shock waves, polar diagrams, Mach waves, Crocco’s theorem, moving sources, acoustic solution
+- 2-D steady flow: Characteristics, Prandtl-Meyer expansion fan, flow around corners (interior and exterior), the formation of shock waves, polar diagrams, Mach waves, Crocco’s theorem, moving sources, acoustic solution

-All fluids are viscous in nature, i.e. exhibit some frictional behavior.
+All fluids are viscous in nature and consequently exhibit some frictional behavior.
 When fluids flow, the neighboring layers of fluids are moving at slightly different velocities and this causes a frictional resistance that is more commonly known as viscosity.
 The velocity gradient is referred to as strain rate.
-Some fluids, known as Newtonian fluids, that show a linear dependence between strain rate and viscous force.
+Some fluids — known as Newtonian fluids — show a linear dependence between strain rate and viscous force.
 The constant of proportionality here is often referred to as the coefficient of viscosity.
-In contrast non-Newtonian fluids, like blood, emulsions etc, demonstrate a more complicated nonlinear behavior.
+In contrast, non-Newtonian fluids, such as blood and emulsions, demonstrate a more complicated nonlinear behavior.

-There are several fluid dynamics books in this regard but three stand out and are commonly used in most universities and by professionals:
+There are several fluid dynamics books in this regard but three stand out and are generally used in most universities and by professionals:

 While the books by F. M. White and H. Schlichting are more up-to-date, the fluid mechanics book by Sherman is slightly harder to find.
-Nevertheless, all these books are a great read to get an insight into the viscous flows.
+Nevertheless, all are exceptional to get an insight into viscous flows.

-Some other tertiary or specialized topics that need a thorough understanding of fluid flows include acoustics, aerodynamics, and rotating flows.
+Some tertiary or specialized topics that are needed for a thorough understanding of fluid flows include acoustics, aerodynamics, and rotating flows.
 Though each topic caters to a different audience, they are all specialized topics for advanced readers and hence clustered here.

 Books that provide an interesting overview of acoustics include: